CDRT/mk_docs/docs/ref/dash/index.md

  The **Text Redirection** Screen appears and shows:

    1. Drop down list with available protocols for text redirection, SSH and Telnet respectively.
 (SSH is the default.)
    2. The Name of the Service that runs on the system to redirect the text.
    3. The port through which the text will be redirected.
    4. The information/status is stated – e.g., Support for OTP (one time password)

   ![Text Redirection](https://cdrt.github.io/mk_docs/img/dash/42-dash.png)

-### USB Redirection
+#### USB-Redirection

 USB Redirection provides a Virtual USB device which reads data from a remote image file, allowing the BIOS to boot from a remote image file such as _.iso_.
-See also [USB Redirection](#usb redirection) above.
+See also [USB Redirection](#usb-redirection) above.

 The ISO image file must be available as a _http_ web URL.